armaanpriyadarshan/Training-a-Custom-TensorFlow-2.X-Object-Detector/README.md

 ```
 conda install -c anaconda protobuf
 ```
-Then you should cd in to the TensorFlow/models/research directory with
+Then you should cd in to the TensorFlow\models\research directory with

 ```
 cd models\research